gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AADRM/vlatest/Set-AadrmKeyProperties.md

 ```

 ### -KeyIdentifier
-Specifies a tenant key indetifier of the key we need to update.
+Specifies the key identifier for which the properties need to be updated.

 ```yaml
 Type: String